 Consolidation of loans has varying effects based on whether you refinance into private student loans or federal direct loans.

-The federal student loan consolidation, or known as direct consolidation loan, is a loan provided by the US Department of Education that enables you to consolidate numerous federal education loans into a single federal loan.
+The federal student loan consolidation, or known as a direct consolidation loan, is a loan provided by the US Department of Education that enables you to consolidate numerous federal education loans into a single federal loan.

 You can only merge federal student debts through a direct consolidation loan.